Welcome from everyone at

 The new year has been very busy and we are excited to share these great specials with you.

 Turmeric: A Natural Antifungal

 After reading “The Yeast Connection” by W.G.
 Crook, M.D.
 Isabell researched turmeric for its benefits in fighting candida.

-Turmeric is a powerful antioxidant
+Turmeric is a powerful antioxidant and natural antifungal

 Candida albicans is a major problem for a large percentage of the population, due to our diet of processed foods, high sugar intake, and breads made with fast-rise yeast.
 Our hot summer temperatures make this fungus proliferate so quickly and can result in many problems in the human body.